Video scaler: Scaling by television channels

-Television channels that air a mixture of 16:9 (or high-definition) programming and 4:3 (or standard definition) programming may employ scaling or cropping in order to make the programming fill the entire screen, as opposed to pillarboxing the feed instead, in order to maintain consistency in format.
+Television channels that air a mixture of 16:9 high-definition programming and 4:3 standard definition programming may employ scaling or cropping in order to make the programming fill the entire screen, as opposed to pillarboxing the feed instead, in order to maintain consistency in format.
 Likewise, broadcasters downscale programming produced in 16:9 for broadcast on their 4:3 feeds through letterboxing—either as a full 16:9 letterbox, or a partial 14:9 letterbox—a technique used primarily by European broadcasters during the transition to digital terrestrial television.
 The Active Format Description standard is a system of variables defining various scaling, letterboxing, and pillarboxing states; broadcasting equipment and televisions can be configured to automatically switch to the appropriate state based on the AFD flag encoded in the content and the aspect ratio of the display.

 When the U.S. cable network TNT introduced an HD feed in 2004, it controversially employed a stretching system known as FlexView (which was also offered to other broadcasters).
 FlexView used a nonlinear method to stretch more near the edges of the screen than in the center of it.
 The practice was imposed by the senior vice president of broadcast engineering at TNT, Clyde D. Smith, who argued that pillarboxing led to inconsistency between programs for viewers, could cause burn-in on plasma televisions, some older HDTVs could not stretch 4:3 content automatically, and the quality of stretching on some displays was poor.
 Despite TNT's intentions, the system was frequently criticized by viewers of high definition channels, with some nicknaming the effect "Stretch-O-Vision".

 In 2014, FXX faced similar criticism for its use of cropping and scaling on reruns of The Simpsons (which only started producing episodes in HD beginning in its 20th season), as its cropping method caused various visual gags to be lost.
 In February 2015, FXX announced that in response to these complaints, it would present these episodes in their original 4:3 aspect ratio on its video-on-demand service.

-Since about 2008, some networks and cable companies have run high-definition versions of old programming that was originally shot on film and shown in the 4:3 format.
-This format always cropped the sides of the image.
-For example, syndicated broadcast stations and the cable network TBS air Seinfeld in HD.
-The series producer, Sony Pictures, went to the 35 mm film source, making new HD masters and cropping the top and bottom parts of the frame, while restoring the sides.
+Some series that were originally shot on 35 mm film—such as Friends, Seinfeld, and Star Trek—have since been remastered in 16:9 high-definition by cropping a widescreen image from the 4-perf pulldown, with Star Trek also employing updated CGI effects.

 AI upscaling

-In 2023, video upscaling products using generative artificial intelligence were previewed or released, such as NVIDIA's Video Super Resolution and Adobe's Project Res-Up.
+In 2023, video upscaling products using generative AI were previewed or released, such as NVIDIA's Video Super Resolution and Adobe's Project Res-Up.
 Unlike previous upscaling systems, these technologies generated new data based on provided video frames.